yidas/crypto-sample-php/README.md

-PHP AES CryptoJS
+Crypto Sample for PHP
 ================

-AES Encryption/Decryption between PHP server and CryptoJS 3.x client
+PHP sample code for symmetric and asymmetric cryptography with encryption and decryption

 FEATURES
 --------